nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/prettier.md

    The pre commit hook prevents committing if the lint check or linting are not successful.
 This is a great option to improve development productivity and code quality.

-### ESLint and Prettier with Vue.js
+### ESLint and Prettier with Vue CLI 3

-If you are using Vue CLI 3 then you are lucky, because it can generate a project with ESLint setup.
-Just select the option when creating the project.
+If you are using Vue CLI 3 then you are lucky, because it can generate a project with ESLint and Prettier setup.
+All you have to do is select the option `Linter / Formatter` when creating the project.
 These instructions are for this situation.
-The generated `.eslintrc.js`  file looks like this.
+The generated `.eslintrc.js`  file looks something like this.

 ```js
 module.exports = {